It’s Giving Tuesday, and the Marketplace Investors Challenge Fund is matching gifts to triple your impact!

 For even more of “The Uncertain Hour,” subscribe to our newsletter!
 Each week we’ll bring you a note from host Krissy Clark and explain some terms that have come up in our reporting.
 This week’s phrase is “piece rate.”

+Click here to read a transcript of this episode.
 Here’s additional reading and material we used in our research:

 - “Digital Piecework” from Dissent Magazine